• Skip to primary navigation

 • Jams or jellies

-Place cooked guys on a wire rack lined baking sheet and keep in a 200° F oven, until serving time.
+👩🍳 Keep them warm until serving time!
+Place cooked ones on a wire rack lined baking sheet and keep in a 200° F oven, until serving time.
 The wire rack will ensure air circulation around them, maintaining the crispness.

-These freeze amazingly well.
-I usually make a double batch of this recipe, place cooled guys in a ziplock bag and freeze for several weeks.
+These freeze incredibly well!
+I usually make a double batch, let them cool, then store them in a ziplock bag to freeze for several weeks.

 1. Toaster method - Pop one or two frozen ones in a toaster for a few minutes, until thawed and hot.

-2. Oven method - Place frozen guys (placed directly on the oven rack in a single layer) in a preheated 275°F oven for 9 to 12 minutes.
+2. Oven method - Place frozen ones (placed directly on the oven rack in a single layer) in a preheated 275°F oven for 9 to 12 minutes.

 3. Microwave method - Microwave one or two for about a minute or until hot.

-We highly recommend using the bread toaster (my favorite!) or oven to re heat which will make them crispy.
-Microwave tends to make them very soft.
+👩🍳 I highly recommend reheating in a toaster (my personal favorite!) or the oven to keep them crispy.
+The microwave tends to make them soft.

-homemade Belgian waffles on a black plate topped with berries.
+5 waffles stacked on a white plate and topped with maple syrup.

 4.9 from 9 votes